Matriki beach huts aitutaki cook islands vacation spot

 Aitutaki fishing report

-After your day on the water we will usually grill up the days catch back at Matriki.
+After your day on the water you can grill up the days catch on the BBQ back at Matriki.

-Equipment: We have a very sea worthy 7 meter (21ft) longboat with 50hp Yamaha 4 stroke motor.
-The boat is equipped with life jackets, flares, vhf radio, and emergency epirb, not to mention a captain with 35 years on the ocean.
+Equipment: We have a very sea worthy 7 meter (21ft) longboat with 60hp Yamaha 4 stroke motor.
+The boat is equipped with life jackets, flares, GPS, vhf radio and an experienced captain.

 Matriki's 7 meter long boat is equipped for Aitutaki fishing for tuna, mahi mahi, wahoo

-We cover the cost of all tuna tackle, but if you choose to fish for Giant Trevally, you are responsible to cover all tackle costs associated with getting busted off buy these brutes.
+Although we have adequate gear it is a good idea to bring your own if you have your specific expectations for reels and bait.
+We cover the cost of all tuna tackle, but if you choose to fish for Giant Trevally, you are responsible to cover all tackle costs associated with getting busted off by these brutes.

-The Aitutaki fishing trips leave well before sun up and usually run 4-6 hours depending on the guests.
+The Aitutaki fishing trips leave before sun up or in the afternoon and usually run 2-4 hours depending on the guests.

 Matriki sea adventures has several options for Aitutaki fishing and spear fishing Aitutaki.

-1. For the beginner angler that would like to experience Cook islands fishing in Aitutaki and take home some tasty table fare, we recommend the inshore ground fishing.
-No experience necessary, this is where you will be fishing just outside the reef in the small canyons for Peacock grouper, emperor's, queen fish, snapper, giant grouper, and even a passing dog tooth tuna has been taken, yuuuuumy!
+1. For the beginner angler that would like to experience Cook Islands fishing in Aitutaki and take home some tasty table fare, we recommend the inshore ground fishing.
+No experience necessary, this is where you will be fishing just outside the reef in the small canyons for Peacock grouper, emperor's, queen fish, snapper and even a passing dog tooth tuna or barracuda has been taken, yuuuuumy!
 We are able to fish the outer reef in comfort regardless of the weather, except for North winds!

-2. If you are the more adventurous fisher person, we can go out into the big blue and do some Cook Islands deep sea fishing for Yellow fin tuna, Dorado and Wahoo, this is usually weather dependent.
-The Aitutaki fishing season for tuna is always on but is best in May-July.
+2. If you are the more adventurous fisher, we can go out into the big blue and do some Cook Islands deep sea fishing for yellow fin Tuna, Dorado and Wahoo, this is usually weather dependent.
+The Aitutaki fishing season for Tuna is always on but is best in May-July.
 Deep sea fishing and Aitutaki fishing in general in the open ocean is an amazing experience.

-3. If you can handle a big casting rod and have the stamina, there is abundant opportunity to work the reef canyons for Blue trevally, Giant trevally, barracuda, and Dog tooth tuna.
+3. If you can handle a casting rod and have the stamina, there is the opportunity to surf cast the reef canyons for blue trevally, giant trevally, barracuda, and dog tooth tuna.
 This is for the more experienced angler only, who has the expertise to cast 150-200ft and hold on to rod when the big boys hit.
 When sport fishing the reef for the above mentioned fish the angler is charged for all lost tackle, as these brutes often rip 50-80 lb toughline to shreds as they rip through the coral after the attack.
+So best bring your own as with limited supplies on the island we can run out.
 But believe me it's worth it, as this is one of the most exciting Aitutaki fishing opportunities to be had anywhere.

 Pricing: Deep sea fishing, 1-2 people $300.00NZ